 Recent trends suggest that the digital social world is getting back to the basics with apps like Clubhouse doing the rounds on the internet lately.
 The audio-only platform has garnered a lot of attention since its launch back in 2020 due to which we are seeing other big sharks jump in.
-Now, the Clubhouse app has officially earned itself a rival in Twitter Spaces, a debutant in the audio-streaming world.
+Now, a Clubhouse competitor app has officially launched aka Twitter Spaces, a debutant in the audio-streaming world.

 Twitter has finally launched its highly anticipated audio-streaming feature Spaces, which had been in beta testing since November 2020.
 Unlike the Clubhouse app, which is a dedicated platform for audio conversations only, Twitter Spaces is a feature incorporated within the app.